walitemuri/covid-19-analysis-py/README.md

-# Project Workspace

-This repl gives you a place to put your project work.
-Plese add your data and script files to this workspace.

-Note that you can add files from your computer by dragging them in to the files pane

 # Data set locations

 You are encouraged to bring in relevant data sets of your own, however these are the ones that we have noted in the project discussion: